 Bacon:

-- Know what’s a good sale and one with rock bottom pricing.
+- Know the difference between a good sale and one with rock bottom pricing.
 Stock up at rock bottom, which is about half price, and usually before a holiday.
 Not being brand loyal gives more opportunities to save.
 Bacon freezes well and takes up little room.

-- Discount stores like Aldi or Lidl have great pricing but beware of the cheapest.
-As a rule, buyer’s clubs have better quality at low, not necessarily the cheapest price.
+- Discount stores like Aldi or Lidl have great pricing, but beware of the cheapest.
+As a rule, buyer’s clubs have better quality at a low, not necessarily the lowest price.

 Grocery Cheese: